 #5 Clean your hair and scalp regularly

 I get sick from time to time, and whenever I get high fever my mom would advise me not to take a full bath.
 Whenever I do so, I notice that my hair fall gets worse like 10 times.
-So I therefore conclude that cleaning your hair and scalp regularly can prevent the hair fall.
+So I, therefore, conclude that cleaning your hair and scalp regularly can prevent the hair fall.

 Now Let’s go to HOW TO REGROW YOUR HAIR or THICKEN YOUR HAIR.

-I had alopecia where my scalp had patch of baldness and these are the following things I used to regrow my hair.
+I had alopecia where my scalp had a patch of baldness and these are the following things I used to regrow my hair.

 #1 Use an anti-hair fall shampoo and use it properly